Contents of this post

-Accessibility is not just for people with disabilities, it is for everyone.
-Many of us may find ourselves in temporary or situational limitations – on how we use and access content on the web.
+Many of us may find ourselves in temporary or situational limitations on how we use and access content on the web.

 Visual